thomasklbg/thomasklbg.github.io/_pages/about.md

 My research interests broadly span topics in reinforcement learning and algorithmic game theory.
-I'm especially interested in problems connecting these two areas such as learning in games and mechanism design under uncertainty.
+I'm especially interested in problems connecting these two areas such as learning in games and online mechanism design under uncertainty.
 <!---
 I did my PhD at the University of Oslo, supervised by [Christos Dimitrakakis](https://sites.google.com/site/christosdimitrakakis) (yet to defend).
 Prior to that I studied Mathematics the University of Münster and the University of British Columbia.
 I'm a third-year PhD student at the University of Oslo supervised by [Christos Dimitrakakis](https://sites.google.com/site/christosdimitrakakis).